AIS-UCLA/website-astro/src/pages/join.md

 ## Apply

-Applications are open for Winter Quarter 2024!
+Applications are open for Spring Quarter 2024!

 The deadline to apply is Wednesday, January 24 at 11:59 PM.